storacha/piri/docs/setup/validation.md

 # Validate Your Piri Setup

-You are now running a Piri node that does both UCAN and PDP work!
+You are now running a Piri node!

 ## Prerequisites